Performance Evaluations of Signed and Unsigned Noisy Approximate Quantum Fourier Arithmetic: Quantum arithmetic operations

 A few different approaches for quantum multiplication with the QFT have been proposed \cite{2008varez,2020sahin}.
-For the purposes of this study, we implement a QFM approach similar to the weighted-sum strategy for unsigned integers presented by Ruiz-Perez \cite{ruiz2017quantum}, with only a few marginal differences.
-Unlike the QFA described above, in which one of the addends is updated, this approach preserves both multiplicand states, and instead updates a separate product register (which is generally initialized to zero).
+For the purposes of this study, we implement a QFM approach similar to the weighted-sum strategy for unsigned integers presented by Ruiz-Perez \cite{ruiz2017quantum}.
+Unlike QFA described above, in which one of the addends is updated, QFM preserves both multiplicand states, and instead updates a separate product register (which is generally initialized to zero).
 To avoid any potential overflow, the product register must be at least as large as the combined sizes of the two multiplicand registers.
 The process involves applying the QFA iteratively on a varying subset of the product register, while being controlled by the multiplicand's qubits.

 In order to define the QFM circuit explicitly, we must first introduce the controlled-controlled-phase rotation gate, $cR_l$, and controlled-Hadamard gate, $cH$, which we will use to define the controlled QFT (cQFT) and controlled-addition step (cadd) required by the QFM.